xKond3i/xkond3i/README.md

 ### Hi, I’m `Konrad` also known as `xKond3i` 👋🏼
-📌 '02 from Poznań, Poland \
+📌 '02 based in Poznań, Poland \
 🎓 Poznań University of Technology \
 💼 Software Developer and Graphic Designer